 The clerk snatched at the gold, but Enoch was too expert for him.
-He had crossed his arms over the money at the first alarm, and now swept it into his hat, which he held between his knees, looking all the time in the clerk's face, with, detain vou any longer.
-Good day, sir."
+He had crossed his arms over the money at the first alarm, and now-swept it into his hat, which he held between his knees, looking all the time in the clerk's face, with.

 "Eh?
 What?
 What does he say?
-I won't
+I won't detain you any longer.
+Good day, sir."

 "I'll detain you, though," muttered the clerk, swinging himself over the counter, and making for the door.
 Enoch brushed out of it, however, turning his wig half round by the way.
 Cavendish, coming up, caught at the skirt of his coat, but Enoch could now spare a hand to twitch it away.
 He ran on, (the school-boys whom he met supposing him suddenly gone mad, to be hugging his hat while his wig covered only half his head,) and never stopped till he stood panting in Mrs. Parndon's presence.
-The only thought he had had time for all the way was, that the widow would, he really believed, marry him within the hour for such a feat as this, if he had but the license ready, and could summon courage to ask her.
+The only thought he had had time for all the way was, that the widow would, he really believed, - marry him within the hour for such a feat as this, if he had but the license ready, and could summon courage to ask her.
 Enoch was far too modest to perceive what everybody else saw, that the widow was quite ready to have him at any hour.
 He was much gratified at present by her soothing cares.
-She set his wig straight, examined the flap which had been in danger, to see if it had lost a button or wanted a stitch; shook and turned out the lining of his bat lost a stranger. turned out the lining of his hat, lest a stray coin should be hidden, and setting her hot muffin and a fresh cup of tea before him, tried to tempt him to a second breakfast.
-It was not to be expected, however, that he could stay while such news was abroad: he had come, partly by innews was abroad: ne had come, partly by instinct, and partly to be praised for his feat; and now he must go and bear his share of the excitements of the day.
+She set his wig straight, examined the flap which had been in danger, to see if it had lost a button or wanted a stitch; shook and turned out the lining of his hat, lest a stray coin should be hidden, and setting her hot muffin and a fresh cup of tea before him, tried to tempt him to a second breakfast.
+It was not to be expected, however, that he could stay while such news was abroad: he had come, partly by instinct, and partly to be praised for his feat; and now he must go and bear his share of the excitements of the day.
 The widow persuaded him to wait two minutes, while she swallowed her cup of tea and threw on her shawl, leaving the muffin,-not as a treat to her cat or her little maid,-but to be set by and warmed up again for her tea, as she found time to direct before she took Mr. Pye's arm, and hastened with him down the street as fast as his ill-recovered breath would allow.